 Do you have a toxic boss?
 Here are the signs.

 25 Signs That You Might Have a Toxic Boss

 1. They’re always right.

-They think they have all the answers.
+They think they have all the answers and refuse to hear other opinions.
 They promote people who validate they’re right and demote people who challenge them.

 2. They play favorites.

 This is discouraging because it’s usually not based on performance.
 Their favorite has clear advantages such as access to resources or benefits that are not made available to others.